javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 We can see two things by running the code above:

 1. The executor is called automatically and immediately (by the `new Promise`).
 2. The executor receives two arguments: `resolve` and `reject` — these functions are pre-defined by the JavaScript engine.
 So we don't need to create them.
-Instead, we should write the executor to call them when ready.
+We only should call one of them when ready.

 After one second of "processing" the executor calls `resolve("done")` to produce the result: